Decision API before software acts

 Live

-Free trial availability and terms checker for US consumer subscriptions.
+Stable Decide runtime for trial terms checks.
 Returns TRIAL_AVAILABLE or NO_TRIAL with trial length, card requirement, and auto-conversion status.

 100 vendors Stateless Card & auto-convert Free / No auth

-Run real policy calls, inspect deterministic responses, and keep a scoped audit trail for QA and incident review.
+Run the stable Decide reference remotes, inspect deterministic responses, and keep a scoped audit trail for QA and incident review.

 Trust Suite: not run